DinkyToyz/wtmcsServiceDispatcher/README.md

   (*This option overrides original game code.*)
   Limits the amount of garbage picked up from buildings the trucks passes by, in order to leave room for garbage from their assigned buildings.

+- **Garbage amount patrol limit**:
+  Sets the amount of garbage a building must accumulate before a patrolling garbage truck is directed to it.

-- **Garbage amount limit**:
+- **Garbage amount dispatch limit**:
-  Only available for garbage trucks.
   Sets the amount of garbage a building must accumulate before a garbage truck is dispatch do take care of it.

 ### Dispatch Strategies